THE MUDDLE FAMILIES

 Chart of Walter & Eliza Muddle's Family

-Walter Muddle married Eliza Baker at St Margaret the Queen Church in Buxted on 11 August 1866.
+Walter Muddle married Eliza Baker at the Parish Church of St Margaret the Queen in Buxted on 11 August 1866.
 Walter and Eliza had eight children.
 They first lived at Poynings in Sussex where their eldest child was born in 1867, they then moved to Horsted Keynes in Sussex where their second child was born in 1868, and where Walter was working as a farm labourer.
 Next they lived at Fletching/Nutley in Sussex where their third child was born in 1870.
 Then in the census of 2 April 1871 they were living at Stonehouse Cottage in High Hurstwood, Sussex with their then three children, and Walter was working as a farm labourer.
 They then lived at Maresfield in Sussex where their next two children were born in 1874 and 1876.
 They were still at Maresfield when the second of these children was baptised there on 7 May 1876, but they had moved to Stone Crouch in Kilndown near Lamberhurst, Kent by the time their eldest son, Fred, was admitted to Kilndown School on 9 October 1876.
 This was probably where they were still living when their sixth child was born in mid-1878, whose parish of birth was recorded as being Lamberhurst.
 In the census of 3 April 1881 they were living at Little Dunks Farm in Brenchley, Kent with their then five youngest children, and Walter was working as a farm labourer.

 They finally settled at Chelwood Gate in Danehill Parish, Sussex where their last two children were born in 1885 and 1888, and where Walter worked as a labourer.
 In the census of 5 April 1891 they were living in a cottage at Chelwood Gate with their five youngest children and Walter was working as a general labourer.
 Then in the census of 31 March 1901 they were living at Black Heath in Chelwood Gate with four of their children, and Walter was continuing to work as a general labourer.
-They also had their grandson, Frank Eastland, staying with them.
+They also had their grandson Frank Eastland staying with them.
+In the census of 2 April 1911 they were still living at Chelwood Gate but now with just their youngest son, 32-year-old Joseph, still living with them.
+Walter was working as farm labourer and they had 3-year-old Edith Williams, who was probably a foster child, as a boarder.

 Their children were:

-Sally 1867-?
-Fred 1868-1935 Eliza 1870-1936 Thomas 1874-1955
+Sally 1867-1940 Fred 1868-1935 Eliza 1870-1936 Thomas 1874-1955

 Walter 1876-1958 Joseph 1878-1953 Emily 1885-?
-Philadelphia 1888-?
+Philadelphia 1888-1957

 Walter and Eliza’s eldest child was Sally Muddle who was born at Poynings in Steyning registration district in Sussex, where her birth was registered during the 2nd quarter of 1867.
 In the census of 2 April 1871 Sally, at the age of 4, was living with her parents at Stonehouse Cottage in High Hurstwood, Sussex.
 Then in the census of 3 April 1881 Sally, now aged 14, was a live-in general domestic servant for the family of farmer John Moren at Little Grange in Lamberhurst, Kent.